fredrikaverpil/neotest-golang/README.md

 > you need it.

 There are some real shenaningans going on behind the scenes to make this work.
-First, a lookup of "receiver type-to-suite test function" must be created of all Go test files in your project.
-Then, the generated Neotest node tree needs to be modified by mutating private attributes and merging of nodes to avoid duplicates.
-I'm personally a bit afraid of the maintenance burden of this feature...
+😅 First, a lookup of "receiver type-to-suite test function" will be created of all Go test files in your project.
+Then, the generated Neotest node tree is modified by mutating private attributes and merging of nodes to avoid duplicates.
+I'm personally a bit afraid of the maintenance burden of this feature... 🙈

 > [!NOTE]
 > Right now, there is no way to update the lookup other than restarting